Dizztortion/ccdoc/guide/Member/userRoles.md

 </discord-messages>

-::: tip Related Functions [$hasRoles](../Member/hasRoles.md), to check if the user has roles
+::: tip Related Functions [$hasRoles](../Member/hasRoles.md) to check if the user has roles
 :::

-::: info Member must be cached!
+::: danger Member must be cached!
-If you use the main bot the member must be cached to get valid results.You can ignore the message,if you use custom bot!
+If you use the main bot the member must be cached to get valid results.
+You can ignore the message if you use custom bot!
 :::

 ##### Function difficulty: <Badge type="tip" text="Easy" vertical="middle" />